akuzko/use-stash/README.md

 of descriptor string/object that can be passed as first argument of `reduce` function.

-By default, it colors logs for each namespace in it's own color (cycling through presets), but colors for each namespace can be set up manually:
+By default, it colors logs for each namespace in it's own color (cycling through presets), but colors for each namespace can be set up manually via `colors` configuration option:

 ```js
 import { mixin } from "use-stash";